(A) What is considered a severe form of trafficking?

 (d) Cannot be a generic application, form letter, or photocopy.

-(5) Note the "entry date" for refugee benefits purposes in the CRIS-E case record.
+(5) Note the "entry date" for refugee benefits purposes in the case record of the statewide automated eligibility system.
 Once the certification letter or letter for children is received and the validity of the document is verified by calling the trafficking verification telephone number, the county agency shall note the individual's "entry date" for refugee benefit purposes.
 The entry date is the date of certification.
-The certification date appears in the body of the certification letter or letter for children.
+The certification date appears in the body of the certification letter for adults or eligibility letter for children.

 (7) Issue benefits.
 If the applicant meets other program eligibility criteria (e.g., income levels) in accordance with division 5101:4 of the Administrative Code, the individual shall receive benefits and services to the same extent as a refugee.